mandober/rust-debrief/apx/glossary/glossary-cs.md

 Algebraic data type (ADT) is a kind of composite type, a type formed by combining other types.
 Two common classes of algebraic types are product types and sum types, also called tagged or disjoint unions or variant types.

 ## Abstract Syntax Tree
 AST is abstract syntactic structure of the source code, representing the structure of the program.
-This tree data sturture is an intermediate product of compilation, where each node of the tree denotes a construct occurring in the source code.
+This tree data structure is an intermediate product of compilation, where each node of the tree denotes a construct occurring in the source code.
 As a ballpark example, an expression `x = 6` would have a subroot node, named "=", with two children, "x" and "6".

 ## Aliasing
 Aliasing is situation in which a data location in memory can be accessed through different symbolic names in the program; modifying the data through one name implicitly modifies the value associated with all aliased names, which may not be expected.
 As a result, aliasing makes it particularly difficult to understand, analyze and optimize programs.
 Rust allows read-only aliasing.

 ## Alignment
-Alignment is the way a data structure (value, object) is layed-out and accessed in memory.
+Alignment is the way a data structure (value, object) is laid-out and accessed in memory.
 A memory access is aligned when the address of data is a multiple of its size.
 It specifies what addresses must be used to store a particular value.
 It is always a power of two.

 ## Application Binary Interface
 ABI defines how to call a function at the assembly level.
 Languages define which ABI the external function uses to call its code.